jayarehart/EC-Bootcamp-SE/Reducing/Engaging the Design Team.md

 - Identify “hot spots” of the structural system (e.g. topping slab, mat foundations) as areas to refine.
 - Collaborate to reduce the volume of structural materials as much as possible.
 - Finalize reduction strategies for the structural system (e.g. cement reduction, sourcing goals for steel).
 ## Construction Documents
-- Confirm reduction strategies are achievable with contactor and suppliers.
+- Confirm reduction strategies are achievable with contractor and suppliers.
 - Identify GWP limits for materials
 - Include embodied carbon specific specifications to ensure material-specific reductions are achieved and are part of the bid requirements.
 ## Construction
 - Update final calculations based upon as-built submittals.
 - Confirm that reduction targets have been met.